 Here’s my question.

-I’ve built a nice business from the ground up and I either want to franchise it or sell it as a business opportunity.
-For openers, I don’t know what is really meant by a franchise.
-I do mobile car and truck detailing.
-I have two units on the road and have employees.
-It’s not a complex business, but it requires commitment to show up for appointments and actually do the job right.
-What I don’t want to do is sell the opportunity to someone who gives me headaches by not doing the job.
+I’ve built a business from the ground up and I either want to franchise it or sell it as a business opportunity.
+For openers, I’m wondering what a franchise is.
+It’s not a complex business, but it requires commitment to show up and actually do the job right.
+What I don’t want is to train someone who gives me headaches by not doing the job.
 Can I protect myself in some way?

-First, congratulations on founding a successful business.
-You happen to be among a very, very small percentage of people who accomplish that feat.
+First, congratulations on your business success.
+You happen to be among a small percentage of people who accomplish that feat.
 Your questions and your concerns are extremely valid and now is the time to address them.
-Do NOT sell your concept to others before answering these concerns.
-If you get ahead of yourself, chances are you’ll be sorry.
-You’ve created a very valuable asset in your idea and your success.
-Don’t put it at risk by moving forward without great thought and study.
+Do not sell your concept to others before answering these concerns. in other words, don’t put your brand at risk by moving forward without great thought.

-There are three elements that, if present, make a business opportunity a franchise.
+There are three elements that, if present, define a franchise.
 Eliminate one of the elements and the opportunity may take on a different name.
 With the franchise label you will have certain protections.
 Namely, the kind of protection that you described above regarding how you want your mobile detailing business to be operated.

 Now the three elements.
 Simply put: the franchisee pays an initial and/or ongoing fee to the franchisor; the franchisee uses the franchisor’s trademarks or service marks – it’s logo/s; and, the franchisor exercises significant control over the the franchised business.
 (In other words, the franchisor obligates the franchisee contractually to certain standards.)

-The practical aspects of franchising are, frankly, not as simple as the elements that label it a franchise.
-And, it’s the prospective franchisor that has to decide whether or not the time and financial investment is worth it.
+The practical aspects of franchising are not as simple as the elements that label it a franchise.
+It’s the prospective franchisor who must decide whether or not the time and financial investment is worth it.
 Just to document your offering will take substantial time by a franchise attorney.
-And, beside the federal documents, many states have additional hurdles for franchisors.
 Then one must learn ‘how to franchise.’
 It’s complicated, but manageable for the right person.

 But most importantly, it’s about the control and commitment to excellence that you want.
 You want your child, your precious business, that you gave birth to and nurtured to success, to remain fit and strong.
 You want it to run according to your standards.